 U.S. and global general economic conditions affect many aspects of our business, including demand for the products we distribute and the pricing and availability of supplies.
 General economic conditions and predictions regarding future economic conditions also affect our forecasts.
 A decrease in demand for the products we distribute or other adverse effects resulting from an economic downturn may cause us to fail to achieve our anticipated financial results.
 General economic factors beyond our control that affect our business and customers include interest rates, recession, inflation, deflation, customer credit availability, consumer credit availability, consumer debt levels, performance of housing markets, energy costs, tax rates and policy, unemployment rates, commencement or escalation of war or hostilities, the threat or possibility of war, terrorism or other global or national unrest, political or financial instability, and other matters that influence our customers' spending.
 Increasing volatility in financial markets may cause these factors to change with a greater degree of frequency or increase in magnitude.
-In addition, worldwide economic conditions, including those associated with the current European sovereign debt crisis, could have an adverse effect on our business, prospects, operating results, financial condition, and cash flows going forward.
 The global economic downturn in 2009 and 2010 significantly adversely affected our business, results of operations and financial condition.
 Continued adverse economic conditions would have an adverse effect on us.